Set a Default Font in Google Slides (An Easy Workaround!)

 Which means you can reuse your template again and again, with just a click:

-The last step is to find a place to store your template link.
+We need to find a place to store your template link.

 This will be especially ideal if you set up several different Google Slide templates.

-If you have your forced copy links stored in one easy place, you will be able to save so much time.
+If you have your forced copy links stored in one easy place, you will be able to save SO much time.

 I like to use Google Keep for my links: